bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0.4 is here.md

 {% endraw %}

 In effect, a final variable could be assigned twice, and it was possible to observe two different values for it (for example, if the value in the `try` statement was captured in a lambda).
 In Java, the equivalent code is not allowed.
-To maintain consistent semantics, the code which assigns the same `val` in both `try` and `catch` branches <b>becomes a warning</b> in Kotlin 1.0.4 and will <b>become an error</b> in version 1.0.5.
-In most cases, the code can be easily fixed by converting the code to an expression form, and the IDE will <b>offer a quickfix</b> to convert this code automatically.
+To maintain consistent semantics, the code which assigns the same `val` in both `try` and `catch` branches **becomes a warning** in Kotlin 1.0.4 and will **become an error** in version 1.0.5.
+In most cases, the code can be easily fixed by converting the code to an expression form, and the IDE will **offer a quickfix** to convert this code automatically.
 The above example would be converted to:

 {% raw %}
 <p></p>